-Written by Patrick McCrann, Endurance Nation founder and 22-time IRONMAN finisher1 Whether you’re new to triathlon, or a seasoned veteran, you fully understand the true cost of our sport: time and money.
+Written by Patrick McCrann, Endurance Nation founder and 22-time IRONMAN finisher Whether you’re new to triathlon, or a seasoned veteran, you fully understand the true cost of our sport: time and money.
 As the sport of triathlon has evolved over the past 20 years, it has gotten increasingly more complex and specialized.

 While it might seem like everyone on race day takes triathlon very seriously, that’s not a prerequisite for success.
 In this article were are going to explain to you five critical areas that you can focus on to maximize your training time and retain your triathlon dollar.